-The Belle II experiment at the SuperKEKB energy asymmetric e^+e^- collider is a substantial upgrade of the B factory facility at the Japanese KEK laboratory.
-The design luminosity of the machine is 6×10^{35} cm-2s-1 and the Belle II experiment aims to record 50 ab-1 of data, a factor of 50 more than its predecessor.
-With this data set, Belle II will be able to measure the Cabibbo-Kobayashi-Maskawa (CKM) matrix, the matrix elements and their phases, with unprecedented precision and explore flavor physics with B, charmed mesons, and τ leptons.
-Belle II has also a unique capability to search for low mass dark matter and low mass mediators.
+The Belle II experiment at the SuperKEKB energy asymmetric $e^+e^-$ collider is a substantial upgrade of the B factory facility at the Japanese KEK laboratory.
+The design luminosity of the machine is $6 \times 10^{35}$ cm-2s-1 and the Belle II experiment aims to record 50 ab-1 of data, a factor of 50 more than its predecessor.
+With this data set, Belle II will be able to measure the Cabibbo-Kobayashi-Maskawa (CKM) matrix, the matrix elements and their phases, with unprecedented precision and explore flavor physics with B, charmed mesons, and $\tau$ leptons.
+Belle II has also a unique capability to search for low-mass dark matter and low-mass mediators.
 In this paper, we will review the status of the Belle II detector, SuperKEKB accelerator and the prospects for physics at Belle II.

-13 1 Introduction
+1 Introduction

-Heavy flavour physics plays a key role in understanding the Standard Model (SM) and its mechanism.
-The first generation of B factories [1], KEKB, PEP-II and their related 15 experiments Belle and BaBar successfully operated for 10 years and achieved substantial 16 physics results.
-Both experiments provided significant contributions to B physics in find-17 ing the first evidence of CP violation outside the kaon system [2] and the experimental confirmation of the Cabibbo-Kobayashi-Maskawa (CKM) mechanism [3].
-There are still several SM predictions, which need to be verified, and the investigation of New Physics 20 (NP) processes is extremely important.
-Therefore, a second generation B factory with a 21 low-background environment and large data samples of B, D, and τ is needed, which will 22 have exclusive advantages as compared to the hadronic machines.
-The Belle II experi-23 ment [4] at SuperKEKB [5] is the successor to the previous Belle experiment at KEKB.
-The design luminosity of SuperKEKB is $6 \times 10^{35} \text{ cm}^{-2} \text{s}^{-1}$ and the Belle II experiment 25 aims to record 50 ab^{-1} of data, which is a factor of 50 more than its predecessor.
-With 26 this huge data set, Belle II is expected to extend the search for NP in the flavour sector at 27 the precision frontier using a complementary approach with respect to LHC experiments.
-28 This paper reviews the status of the Belle II experiment and SuperKEKB.
-The latest results on B physics, charm physics and τ physics at Belle II are also discussed.
+Heavy flavour physics plays a key role in understanding the Standard Model (SM).
+The first generation of B factories [1], KEKB, PEP-II and their related experiments Belle and BaBar successfully operated for 10 years and achieved substantial physics results.
+Both experiments provided significant contributions to B physics in finding the first evidence of CP violation outside the kaon system [2] and the experimental confirmation of the Cabibbo-Kobayashi-Maskawa (CKM) mechanism [3].
+There are still several SM predictions, which need to be verified, and the investigation of New Physics (NP) processes is extremely important.
+Therefore, a second generation B factory with a low-background environment and large data samples of B and D mesons, as well as $\tau$ leptons is needed, which will have exclusive advantages as compared to experiments at hadron machines.
+The Belle II experiment [4] at SuperKEKB [5] is the successor to the previous Belle experiment at KEKB.
+The design luminosity of SuperKEKB is $6 \times 10^{35}$ cm-2s-1 and the Belle II experiment aims to record 50 $ab^{-1}$ of data, which is a factor of 50 more than its predecessor.
+With this huge data set, Belle II is expected to extend the search for NP in the flavour sector at the precision frontier using a complementary approach with respect to LHC experiments.
+This paper reviews the status of the Belle II experiment and SuperKEKB.
+The latest results on B physics, charm physics and $\tau$ physics at Belle II are also discussed.